olewsaa/Yacht-computer/README.md

 ## Development of data systems and IoT sensors

+Some of this might find its way into the Openploter project (but already it provides a platform for collection of information from the networked(wifi) sensors on board, SignalK server end associated web server.
-Some of this might find its way into the Openploter project, some are demo files showing how to use a type of sensor or other feature.
-Personally I have opted for a Internet of Things on Board (ioToB) where the sensors are autonomous units that sends off the data to the central server over wifi.
+Some are demo files showing how to use a type of sensor or other feature.
+However, this project it basically to show how you instrument the boat with simple and cost effective solutions.

+Personally I have opted for a Internet of Things on Board (ioToB) where the sensors are autonomous units that sends off the data to the central server over wifi (SignalK server that comes witg the OpenPlotter distro).

 ## Learning to use chips and sensors